When it comes to my consulting practice, I operate under 4 core principles:

 A key piece of advice from my father after I graduated college and started my first “real job”.
 This is a principle that can never be tampered with.
 Whether is sacrificing large amounts of commission to do what’s best for my client, or recommending they work with someone else because maybe we aren’t the best partner to support them on a very specific request.
 Building and maintaining deep levels of trust with my clients, partners, and peers is something I hold in the highest regard.

 There’s no better feeling than knowing in your heart that you did the right thing, no matter what you sacrificed.
 Integrity is everything in this business.

 2. Figure it out and get it done

 There’s no specific playbook for how to be successful in all aspects of this job.
 Every company and project is very unique in it’s own way.
 Part of what makes C3 successful is how easy it is to do business with us (just one example is our flexibility to support our clients by any means necessary.
 Regardless of how much the project scope may alter and/or expand), but it is anything but easy on our end.
-Me and my team are consistently faced with complex challenges, some of which can seem daunting or even impossible at first; but by embracing full accountability for the success of a particular task or project, this is a key principle to live by.
+Me and my team are consistently faced with complex challenges, some of which can seem daunting or even impossible at first; but by embracing full accountability for the success of a particular task or project, we find a way to get it done by any means necessary.